spacekitcat/cmpress-tool/README.md

 - [X] Use the new header to implement variable byte width prefix addressing.
 It should be 8-bit from 0 to 255, 16-bit from 256 etc.
 - [ ] The token locate code needs to be several times faster.
 The code needs to deal with a window size of 65000.
 I think it would need a window size in this sort of ballpark to actually have the ability to compress above the compression packet storage overhead.
 See next bullet point:
 - [ ] Substring code is O(NlogN) (was O(n^2)), but a suffix tree would be O(m + n). ~~The dynamic solution for a 4096 byte dictionary could theoretically perform 16777216 (4096^2) operations per cycle (it starts a new cycle every single time it finds a new token), in comparison to 8192 with a suffix tree.~~ See above.
-- [ ] The sliding window doesn't have any kind back pressure or ability to queue stream data
 - [ ] Release system